Sociology Undergraduate Research Grant Competition

 Janet M. Fierberg Scholarship

-The Janet M. Fierberg Scholarship Fund in Sociology was endowed by I. Martin Fierberg and Janet M. Fierberg, an alumna of UConn who studied Sociology and had careers in Social Work.
-Two scholarships of a minimum of $2,000 each will be awarded every year to outstanding students in their Junior or Senior year at UConn who are planning to pursue graduate study in Social Work or Sociology or first year students in the University of Connecticut School of Social Work.
+The Janet M. Fierberg Scholarship Fund in Sociology was endowed by I. Martin Fierberg and Janet M. Fierberg, an alumna of UConn who studied Sociology and had a career in social work.
+Two scholarships of a minimum of $2,000 each will be awarded every year to outstanding students in their junior or senior year at UConn who are planning to pursue graduate study in Social Work or Sociology or first year students in the UConn School of Social Work.

-Applicants must be sociology majors or minors, first year students in the University of Connecticut School of Social Work, or students who have applied to and will be accepted into the University Of Connecticut School Of Social Work.
+Applicants must be Sociology majors or minors, first year students in the UConn School of Social Work, or students who have applied to and will be accepted into the UConn School Of Social Work.
 All awards will consider need and future professional promise.

 Additional Funding Opportunities